Frequently Asked Questions About The Tax Code

 When Does A Tax Issue Become Criminal?

 There are several criminal acts that commonly are associated with taxes and the IRS, most notably fraudulent filings.
-If you are accused of criminal tax fraud or another criminal act directly related to taxes, call our office today at 248-800-2537.
+If you are accused of criminal tax fraud or another criminal act directly related to taxes, talk to our lawyer right away.

 More Tax Questions?
-We Will Help You Find The Answers.
+We Can Help You Find The Answers.